 This introductory course for biology majors covers organismal biology with an emphasis on evolution, biological diversity, ecology, and environmental science.
 Students receive hands-on experience with a broad range of topics and techniques in the accompanying laboratory.
 Previously BI 0172.

 BIOL 1173L General Biology III Lab

 0 Credits

+Attributes: MWID Magis Core: Writing in the Discipline

-Fee: \$75 Science Lab Fee
+Fee: \$100 Science Lab Fee

+BIOL 2218 Vertebrate Zoology

 3 Credits

-BIOL 2218 Vertebrate Zoology

-Attributes: EVME Environmental Studies Major Elective, EVNS
+Attributes: BEEE Biology Ecology Block, EVME Environmental Studies Major Elective, EVNS Environmental Studies: Natural Science, EVPE

-Environmental Studies: Natural Science, EVPE Environmental Studies
+Environmental Studies Elective

-Elective

 Prerequisites: BIOL 1171, BIOL 1172, BIOL 1173.

 Fish, frogs, flamingos, and ferrets.
 What unites them?
 A backbone.
 This course addresses how these very diverse groups of animals actually relate and differ, in physiology, morphology and behavior.
 Students will discuss the advantages and disadvantages of being a member of each group, and compare across groups the things that set these groups apart from each other.
 The course will consist of group discussions based on the required reading in the text, supplemented extensively by direct examples (preserved and live specimens, tissues and samples) showing how the diversity of vertebrates makes them an incredibly interesting group.
 Previously BI 0218.

 BIOL 2218L Vertebrate Zoology Lab

 1 Credit

+Attributes: BEEE Biology Ecology Block

-Fee: \$75 Science Lab Fee Corequisite: BIOL 2218.
+Fee: \$100 Science Lab Fee Corequisite: BIOL 2218.

 This lab focuses on the development of a vertebrate research project at the Connecticut's Beardsley Zoo, which currently houses over 130 species of animals, a number of which are currently listed as endangered.
 As a participant in the Species Survival Plan (SSP) program, the zoo's mission is to promote the preservation of such endangered species as well as provide the best possible enclosures for many of the zoo's other residents.
 You will be engaged in the design, execution, analysis and presentation of research, which will ultimately be used by the Connecticut's Beardsley Zoo to enhance their care and protection of vertebrates.
 Previously BI 0218L.

 BIOL 2251 Human Nutrition

 3 Credits

-Attributes: HSST Health Studies: Science and Technology
+Attributes: BPMB Biology Physiology Block, HSST Health Studies:

+Science and Technology

 Prerequisites: BIOL 1107, BIOL 1108; or BIOL 1171, BIOL 1172, BIOL 1173.
 This course offers a comprehensive study of the fundamental principles of human nutrition.
 The course emphasizes the role diet plays in the prevention of disease and promotion of health.
 Students will integrate the fundamentals of digestion, absorption, and metabolism as they apply to nutrient intake.
 Major topics include: weight management as it relates to the physiology, metabolism, and behavioral psychology of energy balance; the nutritional needs of humans at various stages of the life cycle; how scientific evidence has shaped the current dietary guidelines and the food environment.
 Previously BI 0251.

 BIOL 2260 Ecology

 4 Credits

-Attributes: EDCG Educational Studies Cognate, EVME Environmental Studies Major Elective, EVNS Environmental Studies: Natural Science,
+Attributes: BEEE Biology Ecology Block, EDCG Educational Studies Cognate, EVME Environmental Studies Major Elective, EVNS Environmental Studies: Natural Science, EVPE Environmental Studies

-EVPE Environmental Studies Elective
+Elective

 Corequisite: BIOL 2260L.

+Prerequisites: BIOL 1171, BIOL 1172, BIOL 1173, CHEM 1172.
 This course is designed as an overview of the science of ecology: the study of interactions between organisms and their environment.
 The course uses a hierarchical approach to describe organisms, populations, communities, and ecosystems.
 We discuss the types of questions ecologists ask, and the methods ecologists use to answer questions.
 Previously BI 0260.

-BIOL 2260L Ecology Lab Fee: \$75 Science Lab Fee
+BIOL 2260L Ecology Lab

 0 Credits

-4 Credits
+Fee: \$100 Science Lab Fee

-BIOL 2261 Genetics
+BIOL 2261 Genetics 4 Credits

-Attributes: EDCG Educational Studies Cognate
+Attributes: BMCD Biology Molecular Block, EDCG Educational Studies

-e :: Blot cocat
+Cognate, MWID Magis Core: Writing in the Discipline

 Corequisite: BIOL 2261L.